basho/riak_kv/docs/SecondaryIndexQueries.md

 Decoding the similarity hash, and finding the hamming distance, could also be done in the application (by just returning the results).
 Doing this at the prereduce stage will parallelise this decoding and hamming-distance calculation work across all the cores in the cluster though - so in some cases this may significantly reduce response times, as well as reducing the count of results to be serialised and the number of round trips required.

-As the final stage restricts the total number of results to the ten results with the closest addresses, the actual objects are fetched at this point - as there is a controlled overhead of fetching a fixed number of objects within the query.
+As the final stage restricts the total number of results to the ten results with the closest addresses, the actual objects are fetched at this point.
+Using map statements needs to be carefully controlled in Riak as it can create a large parallel storm of vnode activity, however in this case there is a controlled overhead of fetching a fixed number of objects, due to the result restriction made in the prior reduce statement.

+If the result set being passed to the `reduce_index_min` reduce stage is large, the processing time for this stage will become a dominant factor in the overall latency of the query, as reduce stages are not parallelised.
+This stage, as it involves a comparison between results, can not be converted into a prereduce function - but it can still be converted from a reduce stage to a prereduce stage (as it is the first reduce statement), to parallelise the workload.
+This conversion cna be made by changing the first item of the tuple from `reduce` to `prereduce`.
+For smaller results sets this change will not lead to a significant performance boost.

 ### Example 2 - Reporting on Conditions